 If you happen to know someone who has seen polar bears in the wild, chances are they’re most likely to have seen them in Churchill.
 The Canadian polar bear town in Manitoba calls itself the Polar Bear Capital of the World – deservedly so.

+The best season for polar bear viewing is in Autumn.
 About 1000 polar bears turn up between July and November each year to substantiate Churchill’s claim to the moniker.
 The polar bears roam on the beach and sleep on the rocks.
 Sometimes they boldly stroll right into the town’s main street.

 There’s little doubt Churchill is a polar bear town.
 There’s even a post office where you can get your passport stamped to prove you have visited the Polar Bear Capital of the World.